7 Essential Warm Up Exercises For Pickleball (2024)

 Pickleball Line Step Overs

-To perform, stand next to a straight line on the court, then quickly step over it with one foot followed by the other, maintaining a steady rhythm.
-Repeat in both directions for an effective warm-up.
+To perform, stand next to a straight line on the court, then quickly step over it with one foot followed by the other, then back with a foot, followed by the other, maintaining a steady rhythm.
+So the motion will be forward, forward, back back.

 Ankle and Wrist Mobility